 “If you hold to my teaching, you are really my disciples.
 Then you will know the truth, and the truth will set you free.”
 [John 8:31-32]

-Jesus tells us that if we are his disciples and follow His teaching... then, and only then, will we know the truth that sets us free.
 It is those truths we learn in the Scriptures that will connect all the dots in our topsy turvy upside down confusing world, and give us hope and encouragement.
-Once you begin to know the truth, things that seemed confusing will begin to make sense and you'll begin to see the agenda behind the events unfolding in your lives.
+Once you begin to know the truth, things that seemed confusing will begin to make sense and you’ll begin to see the dark agenda behind the events unfolding before your lives.

 The original manuscripts that make up the Bible were written over a 1,500 year time span by more than 40 authors from every walk of life including kings, peasants, philosophers, fishermen, poets, statesmen, and scholars.